Ha-SingleMoleculeLab/smFRET-Quickstart-Guide/README.md

 # smFRET-Quickstart-Guide

-We provide a full package of single-molecule FRET experiment.
+We provide a full package we use in our single-molecule FRET experiments.

 Including: Data Acquisition, Raw Data Analysis, and User Friendly Data Viewer.